-Deputy foreign editor and a veteran foreign correspondent Education: College of the Holy Cross, BA in English
+Correspondent covering Mexico and Central America Education: College of the Holy Cross, BA in English

-Mary Beth Sheridan is the deputy foreign editor of The Washington Post.
+Mary Beth Sheridan is a correspondent covering Mexico and Central America for The Washington Post.
 She came to The Post in 2001 after 11 years as a foreign correspondent for the Associated Press, Miami Herald and Los Angeles Times.
-During her career, she has reported from nearly 50 countries and has been based in Rome; Bogota, Colombia; and Mexico City.
-She was awarded an Overseas Press Club Award in 1998 for her work in Mexico and was part of a Washington Post team that was a finalist for a Pulitzer Prize for reporting on terrorism.
-She has covered diplomacy, homeland security and immigration for The Post, in addition to numerous foreign assignments.
+During her career, she has been based in Rome; Bogota, Colombia; and Mexico City.
+Her previous assignments for The Post include covering diplomacy, homeland security and immigration.
+She served as deputy foreign editor from 2016 to 2018.

 Honors & Awards:

 Part of a Post team named as finalists for Pulitzer Prize for reporting on terrorism post-9/11

 Overseas Press Club Robert Spiers Benjamin Award for Latin America coverage, 1998